 - HEALTHY BUTTERNUT-SQUASH ZUCCHINI AND ROSEMARY SOUP

-- A COMFORTING AND PROTEIN-RICH VEGAN PEA SOUP
+- PROTEIN-RICH GREEN PEA SOUP (VEGETARIAN)

 - CREAMY SWEET POTATO AND BUCKWHEAT NOODLE SOUP